HanlardResearch/Hetero-RL/README.md

 > **Codebase**: Built on [`trl`](https://github.com/huggingface/trl) & [`open-r1`](https://github.com/huggingface/open-r1)

-Sure!
-Here's a concise and professional English introduction suitable for the top of a GitHub README for the HeteroRL repository:

 ---

 **HeteroRL** is a novel heterogeneous reinforcement learning framework designed for **stable and scalable training of large language models (LLMs) in geographically distributed, resource-heterogeneous environments**.
 Traditional RL methods tightly couple rollout generation and policy updates, making them fragile under real-world network latency and hardware diversity.
 HeteroRL decouples these phases, enabling independent operation of sampler and learner nodes connected over the Internet.